alleyinteractive/mantle-docs/docs/testing/testing.md

 ### Rsyncing Your Project to a WordPress Installation

-Mantle can rsync your project to within a working without needing to run any rsync command yourself.
+Mantle can rsync your project to within a working WordPress installation without needing to run any rsync command yourself.
 This is useful for themes or more integrated projects that need to run tests against a fully integrated WordPress installation.
 Within your `tests/bootstrap.php` file, you can use the [Installation